Cryst4L/Blaze/README.md

-# Blazing GEMM: High performance Matrix Multiplication in OpenCL
+# Blazing GEMM: High Performance Matrix Multiplication

 Exploring General Matrix Multplication (GEMM) on GPU.
 The project consists of a C++ benchmark, which process several standard and custom techniques, implemented in OpenCL 1.2.